-Masters of Educational Technology and Applied Learning Science (METALS)
+Masters of Educational Technology and Applied Learning Sciences (METALS)

 METALS graduates are trained to be:

 - Curriculum Developers